eideeivindsen/react-beginner-course-day-1/01-components/README.md

 <br>

 #### 📌 A3 - Render something with JSX
 Make changes to `index.js`, so that a JSX element is rendered on screen.
-Remember to first import React, as described earlier.
+Remember to first import React, otherwise JSX won't work.
 <details><summary>🔑 Solution</summary>

 ```jsx